alvarolorentedev/kanekotic-page/blog/2022-09-10-delivery-acceleration-environments.md

 As you can see, this makes a fake sense of safety, but it does not affect positively the change failure rate.

-This affects mostly negatively most of DORA 4 metrics:
+This affects mostly negatively, most of DORA 4 metrics:

 * ❌ **Deployment frequency**
 * ❌ **Lead Time for change**